techtanzeel/collado-io/src/pages/markdown/udacity-rdnd-wyr/index.md

 ## Final Thoughts
 I could go on and on over many of the new features of the Would You Rather project.
-I really had a great time refactoring it from the ground up, but if you made it this far, I think it'd be a good idea for you to just go to its repo and check it out for yourself.
+I really had a great time refactoring it from the ground up, but if you made it this far, I think it'd be a good idea for you to just go to the [project repo](https://github.com/MarcCollado/would-you-rather) and check it out for yourself.

 From now on, I'll try to be more incremental with its development, documenting the roadmap, properly adding issues to the project and working on it regularly, rather than doing massive, one-off pushes.
-Ultimately I just want to keep practicing my coding skills, while building out things that could be of use to myself and (hopefully) others.
+The idea behind all this is no other than to keep practicing my coding skills, while building out things that could be of use to myself and (hopefully) others.

 Next up, will be [Flashcards](https://github.com/MarcCollado/flashcards), the third and final project of the Nanodegree: a mobile application built with React Native, that allows users to create decks, add cards with questions to the decks and, of course, quiz themselves and receive a score upon quiz completion.